zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Average hexagon edge length in (kilo)meters at the given resolution
+Average hexagon edge length in (kilo)meters at the given resolution.